femfataal/FMP/report.md

 - Perspective: Speculative design
       - why:to explore and question the unintended by-product of GAI tools, human-like responses made by an agent that is made to be subservient.
 This project attempts to open up this problem space in order to discuss this role rather than to solve it, and to show the future's malleability.
 This can be acheived by taking current social, technological and cultural trends (GAI, digital assitents, chatbots) into the future.
         -why not design fiction though? because this is not about preparing for the future instead of showing the future's malleability
-        -what is the wicked problem at the heart of this?
+        -what is the wicked problem at the heart of this? the human-like but chinese room argument inherent to LLMs
-        - how is this though provoking?
+        - how is this thought provoking? by introducing a sense of temporality and increasing and decreasing levels of human-ness, as well as presenting a service that gets overtaken by the thing it is testing
         - why is this a good design fiction?
 Because there is a good fit between the scenario, time-frame, cultural context and protagonist.
         - Why is it an app?
 - Approach: service design
       - why: GAI is a service, and I'm exploring the implications for making an assistent
-        - front-end (user)
+        - front-end (user) getting things generated
-        - back-end (behind the screen)
+        - back-end (behind the screen)  API calls
         - service blueprint:
               - step 1: wholistic view of the user's context and service possibilities (where does this prototype fit into someone's life)
               - step 2: visualize intangible interactions over time (journey mapping, storytelling, experience prototyping)